 Cost – Very Expensive ($70.20/100 mg)+

-Erythritol is naturally made as part of fermenting cheese and beer.
-It is a sugar alcohol that is sugar-free and has been artificially made since 1990.
+Erythritol It is naturally occurring and is made from corn using enzymes and fermentation it is sugar-free and has been artificially made since 1990.

 Sweetness – 60-70% as sweet as table sugar.